-It's important to note that the difference between hot rolled and cold rolled steel is one of process.
-As you can imagine, "hot rolling" refers to processing done with heat.
+It's important to note that the main difference between hot rolled and cold rolled steel is one of process.
+“Hot rolling" refers to processing done with heat.
 "Cold rolling" refers to processes done at or near room temperature.
-Although these techniques affect overall performance and application, they should not be confused with formal specifications and grades of steel, which have to do with metallurgical composition and performance ratings.
+Although these techniques affect overall performance and application, they should not be confused with formal specifications and grades of steel, which relate to metallurgical composition and performance ratings.
 Steels of different grades and specifications can be either hot rolled or cold rolled—including both basic carbon steels and other alloy steels.

 Hot rolled steel

 Hot rolled steel is steel that has been roll-pressed at very high temperatures—over 1,700˚F, which is above the re-crystallization temperature for most steels.
-This makes the steel easier to form and also results in products that are easier to work with.
+This makes the steel easier to form, and resulting in products that are easier to work with.

-To process hot rolled steel, manufacturers first start with a large, rectangular billet.
+To process hot rolled steel, manufacturers first start with a large, rectangular length of metal, called a billet.
 The billet is heated and then sent for pre-processing, where it is flattened into a large roll.
 From there, it is kept at a high temperature and run through a series of rollers to achieve its finished dimensions.
-Picture glowing, white-hot strands of steel running through compression rollers at high speed.
+The white-hot strands of steel are pushed through the rollers at high speeds.
 For sheet metal, rolled steel is spun into coils and left to cool.
 For other forms, such as bars or plates, materials are sectioned and packaged.

 Steel shrinks slightly as it cools.
 Since hot rolled steel is cooled after processing, there is less control over its final shape, making it less suitable for precision applications.
 Hot rolled steel is often used in applications where minutely specific dimensions aren't crucial.
 Railroad tracks and construction projects often use hot rolled steel.